Nine ways to improve your university course pages

 There are documents that can feed into this, like the programme spec or information you’ve collated inhouse as part of your course development process.
 And it is possible to write a course entry from supplied material alone (we know, we’ve been asked to do it more than once).

-But we wouldn’t advise it as an approach – if you want your course entries to really sell what you’re doing.
+But we wouldn’t advise it as an approach – if you want your course pages to really sell what you’re doing.

 If time and diaries allow, it’s far better to talk to the people delivering the course, to get their on-the-ground take on things.
 You’ll get better material, as the PL will often find it easier to talk about what the course offers than put it in a document.